The kind of European places I want to keep writing about

 9. The hanging monasteries of Meteora

 Meteora is quite extraordinary.
 Monasteries balance atop towering rock pillars, seemingly suspended between earth and sky.
 Still active and deeply spiritual, these are not just scenic viewpoints but living religious sites.
-While day trips from Athens or Thessaloniki are common, staying nearby in Kalabaka or Kastraki allows you to experience Meteora early or late in the day, when the tour buses have gone and the light is at its best for photography.
+While day trips from Athens or Thessaloniki are common, staying nearby in Kalabaka or Kastraki is a great option.
+It means you can experience Meteora early or late in the day, when the tour buses have gone, and the light is at its best for photography.

 There are six monasteries still open.
 There were many more.
 And stepping inside is just as astonishing as seeing them from afar.
-Beyond their ornate interiors, it’s the sheer logistics of how they were built, and how life was sustained at such heights, that really stays with you.
+Beyond their ornate interiors, it’s the sheer logistics of how they were built, and how life was sustained at such heights.
+That really stays with you.
 Meteora is one of those rare places that genuinely feels like nowhere else.
-For me, one of the most jaw-dropping sights in Europe.
+For me, it’s one of the most jaw-dropping sights in Europe.
 I’d rate it alongside Cappadocia.

 We visited as part of a longer trip covering Thessaloniki and Athens.